phytomosaic/fitNMDS/README.md

 # fitNMDS
-Measures of agreement for bootstrapped and reciprocal NMDS.
+Fitting bootstrapped and reciprocal NMDS models.

 ## Motivation

 Combining two different datasets into one nonmetric multidimensional scaling (NMDS) model can be risky if they each cover different attribute spaces (e.g., different species pools in ecology).
-Therefore, comparing two datasets requires estimating internal agreement
+Therefore, comparing two datasets requires estimating internal sampling variability (using bootstrapped NMDS) relative to external exchangeability (using reciprocal NMDS).
-(sampling variability) relative to external agreement (exchangeability).
-Bootstrapped NMDS estimates internal agreement of a candidate dataset, while reciprocal NMDS estimates external agreement among two candidate datasets.

 ## Installation